Stories

 Person in a white suit seated behind a table behind two open books.

-Professor Marc Epstein was recently honored for his decades of service to Jewish students.
+Professor Marc Epstein was recently honored for his decades of excellence in teaching.

 However, as his students and virtually anyone who has ever met him can attest, simply describing Marc Epstein as a scholar of Jewish history and culture is woefully inadequate.
 As Director of Vassar’s Jewish Studies Program, he works with fellow faculty members—including his spouse, Professor Rabbanit Ági Vetö—to shape a vibrant and diverse curriculum for Vassar students, many of whom are not familiar with Judaism at all.
 “I like to think that Jewish Studies can provide a way of looking at issues facing all of humanity, starting with its ancient history and traditions and leading to horizons unknown,” Epstein said.
 “Jews were a tiny people who changed the world, and who have been making history ever since.”